What is Diabetes Canada’s position on diabetes self-care in public places?

 Explain that you have diabetes and that you need to carry a snack and/or a juice box in order manage your blood glucose level and prevent an emergency situation.

 Most public places accommodate people with diabetes.
 If someone denies your request, it is highly likely they do not understand diabetes and how it is managed.
-The Canadian Diabetes Association can provide them with information about diabetes.
+Diabetes Canada can provide them with information about diabetes.

 Should I be able to administer insulin and monitor my blood glucose wherever and whenever I need to?

-The Canadian Diabetes Association believes that when in public places, people with diabetes must be allowed to do what is necessary to prevent or treat hypoglycemia and hyperglycemia.
+Diabetes Canada believes that when in public places, people with diabetes must be allowed to do what is necessary to prevent or treat hypoglycemia and hyperglycemia.

 There is generally little problem with managing diabetes in a public place, but sometimes someone reacts negatively when they see a needle and/or blood glucose being tested in front of them.
 If this happens, it is highly likely the person does not understand diabetes and how it is managed.